SHAREHOLDER NOTICE: Halper Sadeh LLP Investigates PLAN, Y, HBP, PONO

-NEW YORK, March 28, 2022 /PRNewswire/ -- Halper Sadeh LLP, an investor rights law firm, is investigating the following companies for potential violations of the federal securities laws and/or breaches of fiduciary duties to shareholders relating to:
+NEW YORK, March 28, 2022 (GLOBE NEWSWIRE) -- Halper Sadeh LLP, an investor rights law firm, is investigating the following companies for potential violations of the federal securities laws and/or breaches of fiduciary duties to shareholders relating to:

-Anaplan, Inc. (NYSE: PLAN)'s sale to Thoma Bravo for $66.00 per share in cash.
+Anaplan, Inc. (: PLAN)’s sale to Thoma Bravo for $66.00 per share in cash.
 If you are an Anaplan shareholder, click here to learn more about your rights and options.

-Alleghany Corporation (NYSE: Y)'s sale to Berkshire Hathaway Inc. for $848.02 per share in cash.
+Alleghany Corporation (: Y)’s sale to Berkshire Hathaway Inc. for $848.02 per share in cash.
 If you are an Alleghany shareholder, click here to learn more about your rights and options.

-Huttig Building Products, Inc. (NASDAQ: HBP)'s sale to Woodgrain Inc. for $10.70 per share.
+Huttig Building Products, Inc. ( HBP)’s sale to Woodgrain Inc. for $10.70 per share.
 If you are a Huttig Building shareholder, click here to learn more about your rights and options.

-Pono Capital Corp.
-(NASDAQ: PONO)'s merger with Benuvia, Inc. If you are a Pono Capital shareholder, click here to learn more about your rights and options.
+Pono Capital Corp. ( PONO)’s merger with Benuvia, Inc. If you are a Pono Capital shareholder, click here to learn more about your rights and options.

 Halper Sadeh LLP may seek increased consideration for shareholders, additional disclosures and information concerning the proposed transaction, or other relief and benefits on behalf of shareholders.